yashrajbharti/holograms-and-image-targets/README.md

 Built entirely using standards-compliant JavaScript and WebGL, 8th Wall Web is a complete implementation of 8th Wall’s Simultaneous Localization and Mapping (SLAM) engine, hyper-optimized for real-time AR on mobile browsers.
 Features include 6-Degrees of Freedom Tracking, Surface Estimation, Lighting, World Points and Hit Tests.

 - - -
+# How to make a hologram
+1. Authorize your device
+2. Copy you app key from the dashboard
+3. Enter the following commands: `cd serve`
+4. `npm install`
+5. `cd..`
+6. `/serve/bin/serve -n -d examples/threejs/8i-hologram`

 # Resources